FuelLabs/fuels-rs/README.md

 cargo test
 ```

-You can run only some part of the test.
-Using this syntax will run only the `types` module tests that contain the string `in_vector`, and show their outputs:
+You can also run specific tests.
+The following example will run all integration tests in `types.rs` whose names contain `in_vector` and show their outputs:

 ```shell
 cargo test --test types in_vector -- --show-output